loda-lang/loda-programs/programs/README.md

 * [A106232](oeis/A106232.asm): Least k > 0 such that (4*n^2 + 2)*(k^2) + (4*n^2 + 2)*k + 1 = j^2.
 * [A106249](oeis/A106249.asm): Expansion of (1-x+x^2+x^3)/(1-x-x^4+x^5).
 * [A106389](oeis/A106389.asm): Numbers j such that 6j^2 + 6j + 1 = 13k.
+* [A106505](oeis/A106505.asm): Ordered and uniqued length of side common to the two angles, one being the double of the other, of a primitive integer-sided triangle.
 * [A106648](oeis/A106648.asm): 3*n^2+6*n+8.
 * [A106742](oeis/A106742.asm): a[n] =a[a[a[a[a[n - a[n-1]]]]]] + a[n - a[n-2]].
 * [A106833](oeis/A106833.asm): 3n and 2n, alternating.